 Influencer marketplaces are the easiest way to find influencers.
-They create a database of influencers and all you need to do is input the desired filters i.e. industry, the number of followers, geography and engagement rate.
-Some popular examples include AspireIQ, Upfluence etc.
+Moreover, they create a database of influencers and all you need to do is input the desired filters, i.e. industry, the number of followers, geography and engagement rate.
+Some popular examples include AspireIQ, Upfluence, etc.

-Pro – It easy and fast plus, you can communicate with influencers using the same interface.
-Some platforms even come with bidding and reporting capabilities.
+Pro: It is easy and fast.
+Plus, you can communicate with influencers using the same interface.
+Some platforms also have bidding and reporting capabilities.

-Con – Many capable influencers are missed; the campaign can look inauthentic and few influencers get too may proposals hence, cost of campaign escalates cause of limited negotiation.
+Con: Many capable influencers are overlooked; the campaign can look inauthentic and few influencers get too many proposals.
+Hence, the cost of the campaign escalates because of limited negotiation.

 2. Scraping and Data Analysis:

-This type requires you to get a bit techy.
+This type requires you to get techy.
 There are tools in the market that help you scrape content from Instagram from different hashtags.
-Rarcega ( a coder on Github) has created a script to scrape information like user’s content, bio, hashtags etc. and store them in a .csv file. later we can analyze this info to find the right influencers.
+Rarcega ( a coder on Github) even created a script to scrape information like user’s content, bio, hashtags etc. and store them in a .csv file.
+Later we can analyze this info to find the right influencers.

-We have also done similar research using our own script and the results were fantastic.
-Below is a screenshot of the kind of data we were able to fetch.
+We have also done similar research using our own script, and the results were fantastic.
+Below is a screenshot of the data we could fetch.